Human Rights

 • How profound the impact is.

 Demonstrate that the company has had a direct impact on communities through its business activities or in the area where its operations are located.
-There is sufficient data to capture the impact and on whom and that the impact is profound and persistent.
+There is sufficient data to capture the impact and on whom and that the impact is profound and irremediable.

 Discuss the human rights violations with their broader impacts on communities: livelihood destructions, land-grabbing, systematic discrimination, violence, human trafficking, and forced displacement.
 These acts stem from a company's direct involvement in any activity that hinders peoples' and communities' intrinsic rights and complicity through any acts of human rights violations committed by third parties.